oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 1. It is valid according to the grammar, rules and requirements defined in Section 6 [TOSCA File Definition](#tosca-file-definition).

-2. When using functions defined in section 10 [TOSCA Functions](#tosca-functions), it is valid according to the grammar specified for these functions.
+2. When using functions defined in Section 10 [TOSCA Functions](#tosca-functions), it is valid according to the grammar specified for these functions.

 3. When defining entities that use data types, artifact types,